ans-group/docs.ukfast.co.uk/source/cloud/flex/resources/orchestration/magnum.md

 sudo apt-get install python-magnumclient
 ```

+We have a full page of documentation about installing the openstack clients [here](https://docs.ukfast.co.uk/cloud/flex/general/openstackcli.html).

 ### Creating a Kubernetes cluster with Magnum

 Our Magnum deployment supports all of the engines that Magnum supports (Docker Swarm, Kubernetes and Apache Mesos) however this article details how to create a cluster using the Kubernetes engine.